 An IoT PM web application makes processing information much easier compared to manually handling all incoming data.
 You can access a web application anywhere and anytime if you have a device connected to the internet and a web browser.
 The options it can offer to a user include the following:

 Factory and individual IoT network management

-Most companies who would require an IoT predictive maintenance application are large multi-location enterprises.
+Most companies that would require an IoT-based predictive maintenance application are large multi-location enterprises.
 Therefore, features for local IoT network management and factory management are vital.
 Basic functionality will include: